-Alexandria is a city located in Virginia.
-With a 2020 population of 165,748, it is the 6th largest city in Virginia and the 158th largest city in the United States.
-Alexandria is currently growing at a rate of 1.60% annually and its population has increased by 18.42% since the most recent census, which recorded a population of 139,966 in 2010.
-Spanning over 15 miles, Alexandria has a population density of 11,099 people per square mile.
+Alexandria is a city located in Alexandria City Virginia.
+Alexandria has a 2023 population of 146,284.
+Alexandria is currently declining at a rate of -2.76% annually and its population has decreased by -8.05% since the most recent census, which recorded a population of 159,097 in 2020.

 Alexandria is an independent city that has been heavily influenced by Washington D.C., which is located just seven miles away.
 The city of Alexandria was originally founded in 1749 and wasn't incorporated as a city until 1852.
 It was designated later as an independent city in 1870.

 Alexandria’s residents are more educated than others in the state, with about 58% of the city’s residents holding at least a bachelor’s degree, exceeding the 33% average of Virginia.

 The city has exhibited steady population growth, and recent estimates show that the figures are up over 11% since the city’s last recorded population in 2010.
 This growth is driven primarily by the number of jobs in the area, including roles in the U.S. military, the Department of Defense and other government and private entities.